1 / 10

 It’s good in other areas as well.
 It comes loaded with standard equipment, has a high quality interior and it has enough space and practicality for a family, even if it can’t do any of these things quite as well as the very best-in-class.
 Likewise, it’s impressively quick, hugely quiet and refined on the road and the motorway ride is very smooth.
 However, it’s not so comfy in a few other situations, it doesn’t handle with the same precision or keenness as most of its rivals, and it can’t quite match the best of them for driving range, either.

 The fact remains, though, that the EQC does a very solid job in every area, so it’s a good all-rounder.
 And, if tech is your thing, then it has the wow-factor to steal your heart, and more importantly for Mercedes, your custom.
-Well worth considering.
+Not quite one of the best electric cars, but well worth considering.

 Comfort and design